Q. Is this resistance?

 Our sales representatives, agronomists and dealers work with growers to understand the circumstances and the history of the field to provide agronomic solutions that maximize productivity.

 In addition, we have a number of technical reps in the field that are focused specifically on insect management and working with key academics.
 They provide information and training to our sales teams, agronomy staff, and our technical representatives to provide the best recommendations to our dealers and customers.
+Monsanto continues to promote the adoption of integrated pest management practices which we believe is a sustainable way to protect the durability of Bt products.

 Q. How widespread was the soybean variant issue in Illinois that was publicized in 2013?